Galitie/async-mobile-client-app/README.md

 **Tech used:** HTML, CSS, JavaScript, Godot, AWS

 I worked on a small team to code the mobile web-app portion of this game using HTML, CSS and Javascript.
 The mobile web-app is responsive to all mobile screens and uses a websocket to connect to a AWS server.
+I also had a hand in coding in the Godot game engine.

 ## Lessons Learned:

 - Working on a team while using GIT and GITHUB
 - How to connect to a server via websocket
-- Responsive layouts for different mobile browsers
+- Responsive layouts for different phones and mobile browsers

+## Optimizations:

+- Media query for desktop version